letsencrypt/website/content/en/docs/ipv6.md

 {{< lastmod >}}

-Let's Encrypt supports IPv6 both for accessing the ACME API using an ACME client, and for outbound domain validation requests made by our validation authority.
+Let's Encrypt supports IPv6 both for accessing the ACME API using an ACME client, and for the DNS lookups and HTTP requests we make when validating your control of domains names

 ## Domain Validation